jemmy512/book-notes/CS/programmer-self-cultivation-link-load-library.md

 * **Overlay**

     The task of tapping the memory potential is handed over to the programmer.
 The programmer must manually divide the program into several blocks when writing the program, and then write a small auxiliary code to manage when these modules should reside in memory and when they should be Replace.
-This small auxiliary code is the so-called Overlay Manager
+This small auxiliary code is the so-called Overlay Manager.

     ![](../Images/LinkLoadLibrary/6.2-overlay.png)

 * **Paging**

-    The data and instructions in the memory and all disks are divided into several pages according to the unit of "Page", and the unit of all subsequent loading and operations is the page
+    The data and instructions in the memory and all disks are divided into several pages according to the unit of "Page", and the unit of all subsequent loading and operations is the page.

 ## 6.3 The loading from OS view